Steve Prince

 Steve Prince (credited as Derek Stephen Prince until 2024) is an American voice actor who provided the voice of Elgar in the live-action Power Rangers Turbo and Power Rangers in Space series, along with various characters in the Digimon series.

 In the field of anime dubbing, he has played Keitaro Urashima in Love Hina, DemiDevimon and Piedmon in Digimon, Ken Ichijouji and Veemon in Digimon 02 and Impmon in Digimon Tamers, Uryū Ishida in Bleach, Iggy in JoJo's Bizarre Adventure: Stardust Crusaders and Shino Aburame in Naruto.
 In video games, he provides the voice of Vexen and his original self, Even, in the Kingdom Hearts series and Asuka Kreutz in the Guilty Gear series.
+He also provided the voices for Fuyuhiko Kuzuryu and Kokichi Oma in the Danganronpa series.
 Prince has been part of the Voice123 roster since September 2008.
 He reprised his role as Ken Ichijouji for YouTuber Aficionados Chris' review of Digimon.